Credit: Flickr / Tasty Details / CC BY 2.0

-Proudly produced on the island since the 17th century, Ensaimada is a sugar-dusted delicacy that many locals pair with their morning coffee on the go.
-This pastry is also stuffed with cream and chocolate during special occasions so, it is a definite must try!
+Produced on the island since the 17th century, Ensaimada is a sugar-dusted delicacy that many locals pair with their morning coffee on the go.
+This pastry is sometimes stuffed with cream and chocolate during special occasions.

-Wonderful scenery, popular tourist attractions and near perfect weather make Palma de Mallorca a famous tourist hotspot.
-Aside from the places to see, the exceptional amount of home-grown produce also make Palma a popular spot among the foodies.
-Visit this beautiful city, and try out some of the best street foods popular to Mallorca.
+Wonderful scenery, popular tourist attractions, and near-perfect weather make Palma de Mallorca a favoured tourist hotspot of Spain.
+Aside from the places to see, the exceptional amount of home-grown produce also makes Palma a popular spot among the foodies.
+Visit this beautiful city, and try out some of the best street foods.

 Sobrasada on Toast

-A classic snack, the Sobrasada sausage is served on a crispy bread with a side of cold beer.
-The best Sobrasada sausage actually comes from Porc Negre or the black pig, which is a breed native to the island.
-Try it if you are a meat lover!
+A classic snack, the Sobrasada sausage is served on crispy bread with chilled beer.
+The best Sobrasada sausage is actually made from the meat of Porc Negre or the black pig, which is a breed native to the island.

 Coca de Trampo

-Similar to the French dish ratatouille, the Tumbet is a dish with gently fried vegetables that are topped with tomato sauce and baked slowly in the oven.
-This dish is served up with eggs on top for more flavour and colour.
-Dig in!
+Similar to the French dish ratatouille, the Tumbet is a dish with gently fried vegetables that are topped with tomato sauce and baked on low heat in the oven.
+This dish is served with eggs on top for more flavour and colour.

-A comfort food that you will find everywhere in Mallorca, especially during Easter season is the Panade.
+Found at almost all eateries in Mallorca, especially during Easter season is Panade.
 Bakeries throughout the island create these freshly baked panades, that are filled with lamb and peas inside the buttery casing.
-Talk about comfort food!

-Visit the local attractions and grab some delicious food as you wander through the streets of Palma by booking your flight today.
+Visit the local attractions and grab some delicious food as you wander through the streets of Palma.